 In essence, remote work means working independently of time and location.
 The main difference to the home office lies in the mobility of the work.
 Instead of working from home, employees can complete their work tasks from anywhere.
 Thereby, a high degree of trust is placed in the employees.
 After all, neither the fulfillment of goals nor the quality of work should suffer.
 Conversely, employees trust that their superiors will keep control mechanisms to a minimum and that no mistrust will arise.
 Above all, staff members benefit from time and cost savings.
 The commute to work is no longer necessary or is shorter.
 This creates free time - a better work-life balance - and also leaves a green footprint.

 Productivity is also a key factor.
-Working hours can be adjusted according to the phases of performance.
+Working hours can be adjusted according to the performance phases in the case of remote work.
 Are you more of an early bird and prefer to start your workday at 06:00 in the morning?
 Or is your sleep sacred to you, which is why a later start seems more pleasant?
 The decision of where to work is also entirely up to you.
 It's best to choose your own personal place of well-being.
 That makes work more pleasant and the tasks are easier to handle.
 If you are satisfied, your employer will also benefit.
 After all, motivated employees contribute to an improved employer image and thus have a positive influence on personnel recruiting.
 In addition, there is a higher reach when recruiting new personnel.
 When it is irrelevant where employees are geographically located and when you work, the boundaries are exceedingly small.
 Hard-to-fill positions may still be able to be filled, otherwise vacancy costs arise.

 That sounds like hardly any compromise.
 But even the most beautiful notion hides hurdles that must be filtered out and overcome.

-In order for remote work to function, it's important to be clear about the challenges that lie ahead.
-Everyone should be aware that this work model is not suitable for every occupational group.
+In order for time- and location-independent work to function, it's important to be clear about the challenges that lie ahead.
+Everyone should be aware that remote work is not suitable for every occupational group.
 A vivid example is embodied in the care industry.
 The care of the elderly lady in the wheelchair of the nursing home will not be guaranteed if the caregiver works via Google Meets online from the beach.
 It is therefore clear that this modern form of work "only" appeals to workers without an active part in man or machine.
 If the possibility of mobile working now exists for one's own occupational group, decisive agreements as well as guidelines for work and data protection await both parties.
 The workplace must meet legal requirements in both the physical and mental sense.
 How is the employer supposed to meet these requirements if the workplace can be chosen flexibly and in a self-determined manner?

-Implementation also becomes difficult if the appropriate work utensils are missing, the necessary know-how is lacking, or there is no or an unreliable Internet connection.
+Implementation of remote work also becomes difficult if the appropriate work utensils are missing, the necessary know-how is lacking, or there is no or an unreliable Internet connection.
 In addition, a much more sophisticated communication system is required to ensure the flow of information for all employees equally and to maintain an overview of the respective work status.
 At the same time, these means of communication ensure exchange with the college.
 After all, meeting in person is difficult when you are separated by several thousand kilometers.
 Perhaps this has an impact on team cohesion.
 Perhaps some employees feel socially excluded.